after-ephemera/azjkjensen.github.io/_posts/2022-02-21-what-meta-does-to-retain-me.md

 It's not cool to work at Meta anymore?
 The systems I work on impact real people.
 I get to work on hard problems.
 That's cool enough for me.

 Other opportunities could probably pay me more, especially in today's job market.
-But things like the IVF benefit and the mission-focused and bottom-up driven culture combined with the balance I have found between my life at home and my life at work are hard to match.
+But things like the IVF benefit and the mission-focused and bottom-up driven culture – combined with the balance I have found between my life at home and my life at work – are hard to match.

 ## when will I leave?

 Who knows!
 I'm not in a rush to go anywhere else quick.

-I am exploring public policy by serving on the [Menlo Park Clean Streets Commission](https://beta.menlopark.org/Government/Commissions-and-committees/Complete-Streets-Commission){:target="blank"}.
+I am exploring public policy by serving on the [Menlo Park Clean Streets Commission](https://beta.menlopark.org/Government/Commissions-and-committees/Complete-Streets-Commission){:target="blank"} and helping the City Council make informed decisions regarding local car, bike, and pedestrian transporation.
 I'm always contemplating ideas that would be worth building my own business around too.
-I could see myself leaving to found or lead an early company in a while, but nothing else is pulling me away right now.
+I could see myself leaving to found or lead an early company someday, but nothing else is pulling me away right now.

-For now, Meta gets to retain me.
+For now, Meta gets to keep me around.